This page may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 People tend to run into trouble with watering containers through under-watering.
 Some also over-water and the plants inside can suffer too.
 In the winter I don’t water mine at all but that has to do with my wet climate.
 In the summer I’ll poke a finger in the soil to feel if it’s moist or not.
 If it’s dry, water it.
 If moist, leave it be for the day.
 Simples.

 If you really want to save water, save it from your roof.
 In the case of a house, attach a water butt or two to the gutter and downspout system.
 You can also attach one to your greenhouse or shed.
 Every little helps.

 Ollas are a simple and ancient way of watering crops in arid climates.
 Terracotta wicks water from inside out, which is why pots can get moist after you water them.
 A terracotta vessel sunk in the ground will slowly release water to the plants around them.
-You can purchase custom made ollas but they are dear.
-It’s better to DIY your own using terracotta pots — here’s how to do it.
+You can purchase custom-made ollas but they are dear.
+It’s better to DIY your own using terracotta pots — here’s how to make ollas.

 Although we’re all doing our best to reduce plastic in the garden, long-life pieces make sense.
-Take the Gardena NatureUp! vertical planter.
+Take the Gardena NatureUp! vertical planter (more on it here).
 I’ve been growing lettuces in it since April and have noticed that it needs a lot less water than I’d predicted.
 It also looks great and will last for years.

 10. Watering with sprinklers